 Comfort is so important to Odulair that they developed and trademarked a patient-relaxation system called Synesthesia, which completely immerses patients in a comforting and nurturing environment, with features such as a 25-foot video wall, where soothing nature scenes appear synchronized to soft music and ambient color-changing lighting.
-“The Serenity Chair fits beautifully with our whole philosophy,” says Chambers.
+“The Serenity Recliner fits beautifully with our whole philosophy,” says Chambers.

 Easily Sanitized Fabrics